At least 50 likely dead in Kentucky alone, governor says, after tornadoes hit central and southern US – KION546

 Also in Arkansas, Interstate 555 near the town of Trumann was closed because of overturned vehicles, Arkansas Emergency Management spokesperson LaTresha Woodruff said.
 State officials had been told the town’s fire department, EMS facility and a nursing home were damaged, Woodruff said.

-Those parts of Arkansas — as well as the damage in Mayfield, Kentucky — are part of a more than 200-mile path of devastation in those two states that may have been produced by one long-track tornado, or several tornadoes, CNN meteorologists said.
+Those parts of Arkansas — as well as Mayfield, Kentucky — are in a path of more than 200 miles, including slices of Missouri and Tennessee, that might have been produced by one long-track tornado, CNN meteorologists said.

 If it was one tornado, that 200-mile path would be the longest traveled of any since 1925.